 ~ J.K.
 Rowling

 Health-wise, the obvious association for the traditional 3 of Swords image is any kind of heart problem.
-Science has lately proven (what many already knew) that it is possible to die from a ‘broken heart’ after the loss of a loved one.
+Science has lately proven what many already knew, and that it is possible to die from a ‘broken heart’ after the loss of a loved one.

-Saturn in Libra could also indicate issues with the urogenital system and kidneys.
+Saturn in Libra could also indicate issues with blockages in the urogenital system and kidneys.
 Kidneys are associated with fear and fear often goes hand in hand with loss and sorrow.